-The fair value of financial instruments that are traded in active markets at each reporting date is determined by reference to guoted market prices or dealer price quotations (bid price for long positions and ask price for short positions), without any deduction for transaction
+The fair value of financial instruments that are traded in active markets at each reporting date is determined by reference to quoted market prices or dealer price quotations (bid price for long positions and ask price for short positions), without any deduction for transaction costs

 For financial instruments not traded in an active market, the fair value is determined using appropriate valuation techniques.
-Such techniques may include using recent arm's length market transactions; reference to the current fair value of another instrument that is substantially the models
+Such techniques may include using recent arm's length market transactions; reference to the current fair value of another instrument that is substantially the same: a discounted cash flow analysis or other valuation models.